Cytopathology Fellowship

 Requirements

 Candidates must have completed three years of AP or AP/CP residency training by the start date of the fellowship.
+A fellowship in general surgical pathology is highly recommended and candidates with strong surgical pathology training will be favored.

 Non-U.S. citizens must possess a permanent resident card or an appropriate educational visa prior to starting a postgraduate medical education program.
 The Department of Pathology may sponsor J1 visas.